nikeee/advent-of-code-2021/README.md

 ## Nim
 Python-inspired, compiled language with side-effect tracking.
 Functions (`func`) can be marked to have side-effects, which can ensure purity.
 I'll definitely use it again.

+## PHP
+PHP has gotten a lot better since the 5.x days, especially with type hints and a shorter syntax for anonymous functions.